openharmony/docs/en/application-dev/connectivity/net-ethernet.md

 ## **Constraints**

-- Programming language: C++ and JS
+- Programming language: JS
-- System: Linux kernel
+- Operating system: Linux kernel
 - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Scenario